mrocklin/thesis/computations-software.md

 #### Composite Computations

+Multiple operations like `SYMM` can be joined together to form larger composite computations.
 Composite computations may be built up from many constituents.
 Edges between these constituents exist if the output of one computation is the input of the other.
 Treating computations as nodes and data dependencies as edges defines a directed acyclic graph (DAG) over the set of computations.

 #### Tokenized Computations

 \label{sec:tokenize}

-We desire to transform DAGs of computations into executable Fortran code.
-Unfortunately the mathematical definition of our routines does not contain sufficient information to print consistent code.
+When we transform DAGs of computations into executable Fortran code we find that the mathematical definition of our routines does not contain sufficient information to print consistent code, particularly due to the considerations of state.
 Because the atomic computations overwrite memory we must consider and preserve state within our system.
 The consideration of inplace operations requires the introduction of `COPY` operations and a treatment of variable names.
 Consider `COPY` defined below

 ~~~~~~~~~~~~~Python
 class COPY(BLAS):